-As Spring Break rolls around, we’re answering some commonly asked questions regarding screen time during school breaks.
+As another school break rolls around, we’re answering some commonly asked questions regarding screen time when not in school.
 But in reality, these questions hold true for every day.

 My children are at home by themselves while I am at work.
 How do I keep them off the internet all day long?

 First, children should not have unsupervised or unlimited time on the internet.
 (Do we really need to explain why?)
 You’ll need to implement a few changes to make this happen.